 In September 2009, she joined the Périgueux club and left the family cocoon to join the Pôle Espoir.
 The following year will be very particular.
 In high school, she is selected as a team to participate in the national cross of the UNSS which takes place in Corsica.
 She outclasses herself in the higher category in kayak and successfully passes the freelance to be selected in the French national team, with which she will win her first international medal in Serbia.
-Above all, she will be the first French kayaker to participate in the summer of 2010, in the first edition of the International Youth Days in Singapore.
+Above all, she will be the first French kayaker to participate in the summer of 2010, in the first edition of the Youth Olympic Games in Singapore.
 A beautiful experience, premonitory for the years to follow.
 She was just 16!

 In 2011, she left Pau to join her brother at the Pôle France in Toulouse.
 She is selected again in the French national team for both Wildwater & Sprint Championships.
 She finished with two national medals and six international medals at the end of the season.